 Ugler and Agnes - Family 4 above

 Wrayford in Exeter in 1803.
-George is a sailor who is killed on the Nortumberland on 6th February 1806 in a naval battle with the French:
+George was a sailor who was killed on the Northumberland on 6th February 1806 in a naval battle with the French:

 At the end of 1805 Sir John DUCKWORTH was detached by Lord COLLINGWOOD in search of a French squadron known to be at sea.
 He lost them near the Cape Verde Islands and crossed to the West Indies where he was joined by Rear Ad.
 COCHRANE in NORTHUMBERLAND and Capt.
 PYM in ATLAS.
 As the British squadron moved south through the Mona Channel on 5 February 1806 MAGICIENNE confirmed that the French ships were off San Domingo and the following day they were sighted off Cape Nisao.
 The eight French vessels were attacked by the British squadron in two divisions: SUPERB, NORTHUMBERLAND, SPENCER and AGAMEMNON on the weather side and CANOPUS, DONEGAL and ATLAS on the lee.
 The L'ALEXANDER, LE JUPITER and LE BRAVE were taken and L'IMPERIAL and LA DIOMEDE driven ashore and wrecked.